-Winnie, who has battled against the odds with a rare brain condition, is preparing to celebrate her third birthday.
+Winnie, who has battled against the odds with a rare brain condition.

 Winnie has Pontocerebellar Hyperplasia (PCH) Type two.
 The neurodegenerative disorder means she is significantly delayed in her developments and has the characteristics of a six-month-old baby.